mde/timezone-js/README.md

 	timezoneJS.timezone.zoneFileBasePath = '/tz';
 	timezoneJS.timezone.init();

-If you use `timezoneJS.Date` with `Fleegix.js`, there's nothing else you need to do -- timezones for North America will be loaded and parsed on initial page load, and others will be downloaded and parsed on-the-fly, as needed.
+If you use `timezoneJS.Date` with `Fleegix.js`, `jQuery` or `jQuery`-compatible libraries (like `Zepto.js`), there's nothing else you need to do -- timezones for North America will be loaded and parsed on initial page load, and others will be downloaded and parsed on-the-fly, as needed.
 If you want to use this code with some other JavaScript toolkit, you'll need to overwrite your own transport method by setting `timezoneJS.timezone.transport = someFunction` method.
 Take a look at `test-utils.js` in `spec` for an example.

 ## Usage